 Winter is Fun in North Dakota

 North Dakotans don't let cold and winter get them down, and neither should you.
 Embrace the Norwegian lifestyle known as "friluftsliv" which translates to "free air life."
-Year-round activities in the great outdoors have positive effects on health.
-North Dakota is a winter recreational hub and we are fortunate enough to have winter recreation to diversify your routine.
+Year-round activities in the great outdoors and connecting with nature have positive effects on health, mind and body.
+North Dakota is a winter recreational hub and we are fortunate enough to have so many winter activities to diversify your routine.
 With downhill ski runs, tubing slides, frozen lakes and thousands of miles of snowshoeing and snowmobiling trails.

 Cross-Country Skiing and Snowshoeing

 Cross-country skiers have a variety of trails to choose from through parks, along rivers and even through the Badlands.
 Blaze your own trail or view a list of available trails here.

 Fat Biking at Lake Metigoshe State Park: It’s one thing to hike a snow-covered trail, it’s another thing to bike that trail.
 Fat tire winter biking has taken off and the trails at Lake Metigoshe State Park are perfect for it.
 A cozy cabin in the woods with a roaring fire awaits after a day on the trails.